fanconic/finance_tracker/README.md

-# finance_tracker
+# Finance Tracker
-Repository to follow data from stock markets and do some regression modelling
+The purpose of this repository is have script which follow data from stock markets.
+Furthermore, the aim is to inmplement some machine learning models for prediciton.